GegznaV/ds-projects/red-wine-quality/README.md

 Rendered report of the analysis **(the main file of this project)**.
 View it via the link provided above.

 - `red-wine-quality.qmd`:
 Source code of the data analysis (Quarto notebook).

+- `_extensions`:
+Directory for Quarto extensions.

 - `assets`:
-Directory that contains file with bibliography and related links.
+Directory that contains the file with bibliography and related links.

 - `data`:
 Directory for data and related links.